OliwierWijas/OliwierWijas.github.io/Workshops2.md

 #### Step 6 - the AddTaskViewModel class

-<p>Here I won't talk that much, since it is very similar to the previous viewmodel (atleast the properties and the binding methods).</p>
+<p>Here I won't talk that much here, since this class is very similar to the previous viewmodel (atleast the properties and the binding methods).
+As before, open the AddTaskView.fxml file to get to know what is expected to be done.</p>

 <p>I will only focus on the add() method.
 In this method, once again, you should make a try/catch clause and within it, you should check if the title and the description properties are empty or null.
 If not, then create a Person object taking name for it from the User class (you can use just User.name).
 After that, you create a Task object with the newly created person object and the information taken from the properties.
 Lastly, you call a proper ModelManager method in order to add a task to its arrayList.
 In the end, set the message property to a proper information message for the user.</p>